satansdeer/satansdeer.github.com/src/pages/posts/magical-mystery-guide-for-async-await-in-javascript/index.md

 Hey there!
 Today we are going to look at __async__ and __await__ keywords that allow you to pause functions execution, and therefore let you write __asynchronous__ code that reads like __synchronous__.

-But first let's go through other ways of dealing with asynchronicity in javascript.
+But first let's go through other ways of dealing with asynchronicity in Javascript.
 You know, just to make you __appreciate__ how async/await allows you to write more readable asynchronous code.

 ## First We Had Callbacks